 We create itineraries tailored to meet the needs of our partner institutions, based on the length of stay, theme and budget.
 Previously designed itineraries focused on:

 - Media & Communication Studies

 - Courtbrack accommodation offers a high quality, self-catering accommodation in a safe and secure environment, five minutes’ walk from MIC.
 It is available during the summer months and during the first two weeks of January – find out more about accommodation here.

 - We also work with a selection of local hotels nearby and these are available year-round

-- Our unique, faculty-led programmes can vary in length from one week to three weeks.
-We are very flexible in working with the specific needs of faculty to ensure that their academic requirements are met.
+- Faculty-led programmes can vary in length from one to three weeks.
+We are flexible in working with the specific needs of our partner universities to ensure that their academic requirements are met.

-- We can arrange a conference/video call with the programme organisers to discuss your requirements and share ideas.
-Once we have an outline of the programme sketched out, we will be delighted to design an itinerary with you, planning appropriate class-based talks and workshops, cultural excursions and so much more.
+We can arrange a video call with the faculty and/or responsible administrators to discuss your requirements and share ideas.
+We will work with you to design an itinerary, planning appropriate class-based talks, workshops, cultural excursions and much more.

 Western Europe Semester programme